kushidat/broaderPredicate_uberon/README.md

   - Property paths: No

 The average runtime (10 times):
-  - 2 seconds [Execution date: 4 August 2023]
+  - 2 seconds [Execution date: 4 August 2023, Expression Score: > 99, All rows]

 Results: Same as results of Example 5-0